 are a good way to keep current with literature on a topic particularly when involved in a long term project.
 Many of our database interfaces offer this option using RSS feeds or email when you have a free personal account

 Not every article will be readily available for download when using the hyperlinks in your Table of Contents or Search Alerts.
 For more information, go to Finding Documents on this webpage.
 Not every database interface and publisher is represented on this webpage, but the idea is the same.

 The digital library contains journals and conference proceedings from ACM and affiliated organizations.
 ACM publications are available full text.

 IEEE Xplore contains journals, books, standards, and conference proceedings from IEEE and journals from other sources.
-Create content and search alerts by selecting My Settings.
+You can create content and search alerts.

 To find out what can be downloaded full text, select the What can I access? hyperlink.
 For more information when you can't download an article from IEEE Xplore, go to Finding Documents on this webpage.

 After signing in, multiple journals can be selected or deselected by selecting the appropriate textbox on the Alerts webpage.